Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/Time_ProcessStartInterlock.md

 ## Description

-Process starts only with valid time to ensure proper and plausible result documentation.
+The process will only start when a valid system time is available, ensuring accurate and reliable result documentation.

 !!!
 Note
-    The device looses the internal system time after power loss.
-    After reboot the time is kept in memory, though.
+    The device loses its internal system time after a power loss.
+However, the time is retained in memory after a regular reboot.

 !!!
 Tip
-    It's **recommended** to use time synchronization and this interlock.
+    It's **recommended** to use NTP time synchronization and keep this enabled.